Innaloo, Western Australia: Politics

 Innaloo is a mixed-wealth suburb with many "mortgage belt" families, as well as many elderly voters.
 The Yuluma booth is among the northern suburbs' few genuinely marginal booths at federal level.
 However, they strongly support the Australian Labor Party at state elections.

+Education

+Innaloo is located within the intake area for Balcatta Senior High School.
+Students north of Barnes Road may optionally go to Carine Senior High School, and students south of Barnes Road may optionally go to Churchlands Senior High School.

+Innaloo contains two primary schools.
+Yuluma Primary School is a state school located at 21 Ambrose Street.
+St Dominic's Primary School is a Catholic school located at 95 Beatrice Street.